To see wonders, be filled with awe, and make lasting memories – these are the things we profoundly aim for when we travel.

 - The lakes you can visit from Berchtesgaden have heavenly beauty.
 What do you think of getting a boat ride in Konigssee – one of the cleanest lakes in Germany?
-Watch its crystal clear water glitter by the sunlight!
+Watch its crystal clear water glitter in the sunlight!
 Oh, you must also not miss Obersee and the unreal scenes it creates when it reflects the image of the surrounding mountains nearby.

-Discover the 10 scenic spots in Berchtesgaden from my post about Berchtesgaden (click here to view) and see the spectacular things await you there.
+Discover the 10 scenic spots in Berchtesgaden from my post about Berchtesgaden (click here to view) and see the spectacular things that await you there.
 There are also guides in the article to help you reach these eye-opening wonders from Berchtesgaden.